 Three easily defined items, right?
 Well, yes, and no. Practical experience informs that.
 Indeed, this isn't completely cut and dried.
 You know the old saying, "One man’s trash is another's treasure"?
 It is, primarily, a matter of perception.

 Well, look at that, a can of worms.
 Just sitting there.
 All opened and stuff.

 I wrote an article some time ago mostly revolving around deferred maintenance and wood rot.
-However, that article only skimmed the surface on the topic as a whole.
-In that article, I touched on some personal experiences I witnessed in the field that, to me, was horrifying.
+However, that article only skimmed the surface of the topic as a whole.
+In that article, I touched on some personal experiences I witnessed in the field that, to me, were horrifying.
 I have always intended to circle back to the topic at large.

 The bottom line is this: lack of preventative (and other) maintenance is mostly the cause of deferred maintenance.
 By deferred we mean items that are put off, right now, until a time to be defined later.

 These are items that ought to be done, but for whatever reason is either not reported by the resident ("because my rent may go up!") or the property owner is not in a financial, or logistical, position, at that time to correct said item.

 To keep deferred maintenance in check, you must regularly attend to the upkeep of your property; it is as simple as that.
 I will dig down a little later on this.

 I recently wrote an article about this very topic of “Preventative Maintenance” then stumbled upon the following article; where I stole this next little segment.
 Hey, most of my stuff is original, but sometimes a well-written analysis is just too good to pass up: